 (2) A person whose name is so substituted shall be summoned accordingly and is bound to attend pursuant to the summons notwithstanding that the summons was not served on the person within the prescribed time.

-[Section 27 inserted by No. 13 of 2011 s.
+[Section 27 inserted: No. 13 of 2011 s.
 17.]

 28. Ticket of juror not attending to be returned to box